aws-samples/aws-modernization-with-docker/content/21_Build_images/30_run_application_locally.md

 ```

-This step can take few minutes, but when you see message similar to following, it means the application is up and running locally.
+This step can take few minutes, but when you see a message similar to following, it means the application is up and running locally.

 ```
 Attaching to docker-compose-ecs-sample_frontend_1, docker-compose-ecs-sample_backend_1, docker-compose-ecs-sample_db_1